tmbdev/clstm/README.md

 although adding new formats is easy.
 There is an older HDF5-based storage format.

-# Layer and Network Instatiation

-At its lowest level, layers are created by:

- - create an instance of the layer with `make_layer`
- - set any parameters (including `ninput` and `noutput`) as attributes
- - add any sublayers to the `sub` vector
- - call `initialize()`

-The `layer(kind,ninput,noutput,args,sub)` function will perform these steps in sequence.

-This can be used to construct network architectures in C++ pretty easily.
-For example, the following creates a network that stacks a softmax output layer on top of a standard LSTM layer:

-    Network net = layer("Stacked", ninput, noutput, {}, {
-        layer("LSTM", ninput, nhidden,{},{}),
-        layer("SoftmaxLayer", nhidden, noutput,{},{})
-    });

-Note that you need to make sure that the number of input and output units are correct.

-The `make_net(kind,args)` function constructs prefabricated networks (it also instantiates individual layers, but does not have an option to add sublayers, since that wouldn't make any sense).

 # Python API

 The `clstm.i` file implements a simple Python interface to clstm, plus